Flagsmith/flagsmith-docs/docs/api.md

 description: API Access and Management

-# The Bullet Train API
+# The Flagsmith API

-Bullet Train is built around a client/server architecture.
+Flagsmith is built around a client/server architecture.
 The REST API server is accessible from SDK clients as well as the administration front end.
 This decoupling means that you can programatically access the entire API programatically if you wish.

-You can view the current REST API via Swagger at [https://api.bullet-train.io/api/v1/docs/](https://api.bullet-train.io/api/v1/docs/).
+You can view the current REST API via Swagger at [https://api.flagsmith.com/api/v1/docs/](https://api.flagsmith.com/api/v1/docs/).

 ## Authentication